Oklahoma tribes, gaming company announce new sports-themed betting app

 State and tribal leaders also would have to come to an agreement on the percentage of revenue from sports betting for both.

-In most states that have legalized the practice, the tax is roughly 3-15%.
+In most states that have legalized the practice, the state or local tax is roughly 3% to 15%.

 Q&A: Legalized sports betting in Oklahoma.
 A glance into the different views of this complex issue